Coastal coal-carrying trade of New South Wales: Newcastle (Port Hunter)

 Coal was shipped from Newcastle to Sydney, from around 1801 onward.
 Initially mines were located in what is now the inner-city of Newcastle and coal was loaded from wharves on the southern bank of the Hunter River.
 Newcastle was the main port, during the time of the Australian Agricultural Company's monopoly on the mining of coal (1828–1847).
-The Australian Agricultural Company built the first rail line in Australia, from its mines to the Newcastle port.By the 1860s, Newcastle was a busy coal port with both the privately owned coal staiths and the government-owned Queen's Wharf in operation.
-The Queen's Wharf was connected to the Great Northern Railway—opened as far as East Maitland in 1857—and had six steam cranes used for loading coal.
+The Australian Agricultural Company built the first rail line in Australia, from its mines to the Newcastle port.

+By the 1860s, Newcastle was a busy coal port with both the privately owned coal staiths and the government-owned Queen's Wharf in operation.
+The Queen's Wharf (often but not always known as King's Wharf, from 1901 to 1952) was connected to the Great Northern Railway—opened as far as East Maitland in 1857—and had six steam cranes used for loading coal.
 The westernmost staithes were the privately owned staithes of Australian Agricultural Company, which were connected to their private railway line.
-The stathes to their east were connected to the Great Northern Railway and to the Glebe Railway.
+The staithes to their east were connected to the Great Northern Railway and to the Glebe Railway.

-With the completion of the port at nearby Carrington and the end of coal mining in Newcastle itself, the importance of the old port of Newcastle as a coal port, declined.
+With the completion of the port at nearby Carrington and the decline of coal mining in Newcastle itself, the importance of the old port of Newcastle as a coal port decreased greatly.
 Steam cranes were relocated from Newcastle to the Dyke at Carrington and two of the cranes went to Stockton.